 Definition of Epinephrine

-Epinephrine: A substance produced by the medulla (inside) of the adrenal gland.
-The name epinephrine was coined in 1898 by the American pharmacologist and physiologic chemist (biochemist) John Jacob Abel who isolated it from the adrenal gland which is located above (epi-) the kidney ("nephros" in Greek).
-(Abel also crystallized insulin).
+Epinephrine: Also known as adrenaline.
+A substance produced by the medulla inside of the adrenal gland.
+The name epinephrine was coined in 1898 by the American pharmacologist and physiologic biochemist John Jacob Abel who isolated it from the adrenal gland which is located above (epi-) the kidney "nephros" in Greek).
+(Abel is also crystallized insulin.)
 Technically speaking, epinephrine is a sympathomimetic catecholamine.
-It causes quickening of the heart beat, strengthens the force of the heart's contraction, opens up the airways (bronchioles) in the lungs and has numerous other effects.
-The secretion of epinephrine by the adrenal is part of the fight-or-flight reaction.
+It causes quickening of the heart beat, strengthens the force of the heart's contraction, opens up the airways (bronchioles) in the lungs, and has numerous other effects.
+The secretion of epinephrine by the adrenal gland is part of the fight-or-flight reaction.
 Adrenaline is a synonym of epinephrine and is the official name in the British Pharmacopoeia.

 Back to MedTerms online medical dictionary A-Z List